seantauber/seantauber/dev_docs/test_plan.md

 - pytest-asyncio for async testing
 - factory_boy for test data generation
 - responses for HTTP mocking
+- pytest-env for environment management
+- python-dotenv for configuration
+- requests for live API testing
+- logging for evidence collection

 ### Development Tools
 - black for code formatting